davy-otush/BMI-Calculator/README.md

 # BMI-Calculator
-Just a simple app that lets you calculate your body mass index.
+Just a simple android app that lets you calculate your body mass index.